Free trial.

 Music2Lights - Spectrum: Map the music spectrum to a 20x15 LED array.
 That's a classic sample to start with.
 The spectrum uses only one source with the shader mode.
 For comparison, another spectrum grid is also included using one source per frequency band.
 Other grids do effects with the starband, the beats and the BPM.

 Music2Lights - Fun with music: Various effects with music mixing beat analysis and spectrum display.
 The default effect changes the color based on the primary music frequency.
-So high pitched music generates a blue-ish color while music with lots of bass generates reddish color.
+So high pitched music generates a blue-ish color while music with a lot of bass generates reddish color.
 The project uses your first sound card so you may want to change it and adjust the volume.
 Go in the View/Configuration menu and then in the music tab.

 Music2Lights - Dancing Moving Heads: More advanced music2light effect using 20 moving heads (MAC 101).
 Put some music on and press Ctrl-M on the layout grid to see the lights crazy dance!
 If beats aren't properly tracked, be sure to adjust the music volume so you can see the beats when looking at the spectrum (if you don't see it, Lightjams doesn't see it).